jlbradley1844/jlbradley1844.github.io/_posts/2017-05-03-community.md

 forced people to adopt new moral codes to work and cooperate with people outside of our city, we need new moral codes to work with humans on a global scale.
 Yet where will these come from?
-The answer is the same as it was for the morals necessary to live in the cities.
+The answer is the same as it was for the morals necessary to live in those first small towns and cities formed by the joining of tribes.

 -----------------------------